-A. Yes, all lesson prices include the use of the surf board afterwards.
+A. Yes, all lesson prices include the use of the surfboard afterward.

 Q. Do you provide transportation from Waikiki and Honolulu?

-A. Yes we do, transportation rates depend on the number of people in your group and start at $25 per person for groups of 4 or more.
-Please call or e-mail us for a quote.
-However, we strongly suggest you rent a car, it’s less expensive and a better way to see the island.
-You can also catch the public transportation system known as The Bus.
-It only cost $2.50 each way, but is a bit slow.
+A. Unfortunately, we do not provide transportation.
+However, we strongly suggest you rent a car, it’s the best way to see the island.
+Oahu also allows rideshares including Uber and Lyft, prices are between $100 and $50.
+We also have a public transportation system known as The Bus.
+It only costs $2.75 each way but is a bit slow.
 Ask your hotel concierge for scheduling information.